nirvana-msu/yii2-amazon-widgets/README.md

-yii2-amazon-product-api
+yii2-amazon-widgets
 =======================

-Yii2 extension for Amazon Product Advertising API, built on top of [Exeu/apai-io](https://github.com/Exeu/apai-io).
-Additionally provides the ability to resolve ip address into preferred amazon site and create widgets.
+Yii2 extension for Amazon Widgets.
+Additionally provides the ability to resolve IP Address into preferred amazon country.

-Coming soon.
+Examples are coming soon.